Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Introduction

-Our crucial idea is to use Koiso's observation~\cite{Koiso-83}.
-Note first that any symmetric 2-tensor $\sigma$ can be decomposed into the sum of hermitian and anti-hermitian parts: $\sigma=\sigma_H+\sigma_A$.
-For a K\"ahler-Einstein metric $g$, \eqref{eq:linearized-Einstein-formula} shows that this decomposition is respected by $\mathcal{E}_g'$.
-Now the duality induced by the metric identifies $\sigma_A$ with a $(0,1)$-form $\alpha$ with values in the holomorphic tangent bundle $T^{1,0}$.
-Under this identification, it turns out that $\mathcal{E}_g'\sigma_A$ corresponds to $\frac{1}{2}\Delta_\partialbar\alpha$.
-Then, a little bit of further consideration leads to the conclusion that the vanishing of the obstruction space follows from
+Our crucial idea is to use Koiso's observation~\cite{Koiso-83} to recast the problem in terms of an $L^2$ cohomology.
+Note first that any symmetric 2-tensor $\sigma$ can be decomposed into the sum of Hermitian and anti-Hermitian parts: $\sigma=\sigma_H+\sigma_A$.
+For a K\"ahler-Einstein metric $g$, this decomposition is respected by $\mathcal{E}_g'$, as can be seen from \eqref{eq:linearized-Einstein-formula}.
+Now we can identify $\sigma_A$ with a $(0,1)$-form $\alpha$ with values in the holomorphic tangent bundle $T^{1,0}$ by the duality induced by the metric, and under this identification, it turns out that $\mathcal{E}_g'\sigma_A$ corresponds to $\frac{1}{2}\Delta_\partialbar\alpha$.
+Then, a little bit of further consideration leads to the conclusion that the vanishing of the obstruction space $\ker_{(2)}\mathcal{E}_g'$ follows from

-where the left-hand side is the space of $L^2$ harmonic $T^{1,0}$-valued $(0,1)$-forms on $\Omega$ with respect to the Cheng--Yau metric.
+the vanishing of the space of $L^2$ harmonic $T^{1,0}$-valued $(0,1)$-forms on $\Omega$ with respect to the Cheng--Yau metric.
+By the de Rham--Hodge--Kodaira decomposition on noncompact manifolds, there is an isomorphism